-So, Kimi Raikkonen could be forgiven for not wanting to talk to the media immediately after the race.
-When he was asked to describe his race in a single word, all he could say was, “Shit.”
+He is also a driver who does not like to be bothered when he has a bad day in the office.
+So, Kimi Raikkonen could be forgiven for not wanting to talk to the media immediately after a poor race.
+When he is asked to describe his race in a single word, a typical response will be a deadpan monosyllabic answer.

 Reporter: describe your race with 1 word